Why It Exists

 Pros of Redis

-- Sub-millisecond latency
+- Sub-millisecond latency for reads and writes

-- Rich data structures (lists, sets, sorted sets, hashes, streams)
+- Rich data structures: lists, sets, sorted sets, hashes, streams

 - Built-in replication and Lua scripting